laurenlindsey1/realhotgirlscript/README.md

 | const name = “real hot girl script”; | stayz name: “real hot girl script”!!!      |

 ```
-dictz stateCapitals: $"California": "Sacramento", "Nevada": "Carson City", "Oregon": "Salem"#;
+dictz stateCapitals: $"California" = "Sacramento", "Nevada" = "Carson City", "Oregon" = "Salem"#;
 arrayz numbers: [1, 2, 3, 4];
 setz names: $“Shanaya”, “Keanna”, “Sage”, “Lauren”#;
 ```
 ## Type Casting
-Type casting can be done by putting the value you wish to cast in parenthesis, prepended by the type you wish to change the variable to.
+Type casting can be done by putting the value you wish to cast in parentheses, prepended by the type you wish to change the variable to.
 ```
 longz(5)
 wordz(3)